xuliting/Elastos.Developer.Doc/DApp_Wallet_EN.md

 function (error) {});
 ```

-* “wallet/www/index.html”: Root path of target DApp, the cuurent path of wallet is wallet/www/index.html
+* “wallet/www/index.html”: Root path of target DApp, the current path of wallet is wallet/www/index.html
 * type: logon type, payment is the value for using current wallet
 * amount: the amount to pay, this value is the actual paymnet divided by 100000000
 * address: receiver address